- Content hierarchy and layouts for great e-shops

 Summary of the entire purchase + check of entered data

 The user may decide to change something, so it is advisable to allow him to get to any step from the statement itself without having to click through the buttons “back and continue.”
 In this step, they must see all the essential data for their decision and send the order.
 Therefore, don’t forget to inform them about the final price of the purchase and, ideally, the most accurate estimate of the time of delivery of the order.

 Mobile shopping is a growing trend, and mobile phones play an increasingly important role in users’ shopping behavior.
-It is common practice to conduct a survey before purchasing, based on which users will later decide whether and where to purchase the product.
-Interestingly, according to the latest numbers, 69% of customers have mainly conducted this survey on mobile devices.
+It’s a common practice to do research before buying something, based on which users will later decide whether and where to purchase the product.
+Interestingly, according to the latest numbers, 69% of customers mainly do their research on mobile devices.

 The growing trend of mobile shopping is influenced by many factors, such as technological progress, coverage, and availability of high-speed internet, affordability of mobile devices, mobile payment services such as Apple pay and Google pay, but also the support of e-shops by developing their e-commerce applications and striving to achieve the best shopping experience for the user.
 One way to gain a positive user experience is to understand how the user controls the mobile device.

 Through tests and analyzes of users’ behavior, we can determine how users interact with the display screen by displaying thermal maps.
 Thus we can define precisely how to design the interface of an application or website so that the user can work with it comfortably.
 Each color explains how easy it is to use different screen parts.